andrewballantyne/Ballantyno/README.md

 - Not sure why, but I can't seem to get a hitArea to work on a shape for TickTacToe.
 This has caused me to have to hack a small bg highlight that is clickable, instead of an invisible hitArea.

+#### GameButton - Click Doesn't Work

+- This appears to be the same issue as the above hitArea issue, but on a container.

 ## License

 Currently this is all private and not open for others to use, modify or fork.
 But I am open to suggestions if anyone does want to